20

 • Taking advantage of family support groups for addiction

-• Developing health techniques to support the addicted family member
+• Developing healthy techniques to support the addicted family member

 • Learning how to rebuild damaged relationships and trust